Len Andrychuk, K.C.

 Len has acted as counsel, from conception to completion, on major industrial construction projects in both Canada and the United States.
 His focus on environmental law issues covers a broad spectrum of industries, including mining, oil and gas, real estate development, construction, and diverse light and heavy industry.
 He represents clients in environmental litigation, and advises on environmental compliance, liability and remediation.

-Len has advised First Nations and corporate clients on the duty to consult with First Nations and Métis peoples, and in matters relating to Aboriginal and Treaty rights.
-He has represented clients before the Alberta courts in significant First Nations consultation cases.
+Len has advised Indigenous Peoples and corporate clients on the duty to consult with other First Nations and Métis peoples, and in matters relating to Aboriginal and Treaty rights.
+He has represented clients before the Alberta courts in significant Indigenous consultation cases.

 • Director, Saskatchewan Environmental Industry and Managers Association (1998-2004)